 ExpressJS does not enforce a strict directory structure.
 Therefore, we have total freedom over file management.
 Firstly, we will use the express-generator tool to setup an ExpressJS project.

-npx express-generator -h npx express-generator --view=hbs --git ej-server
+npx express-generator --view=hbs --git ej-server

 This creates a folder called ej-server which has a directory structure similar to the one shown below

 Next, we need to download the dependencies (which will create a node_modules folder).

 The advantage of this method is that it sets up some default behaviour out of the box: